 The school conducts several fundraising events each year earmarked to support the general operating budget.
-Examples of fundraising events include the Annual Gala/Auction.
-There are many different ways for a family to support fundraising events, and any effort made toward the success of WSOC fundraisers is greatly appreciated and highly needed.
+There are many different ways for a family to support these events, and any effort made toward the success of those fundraisers is greatly appreciated and highly needed.